peytontettleton/dreamgrove/content/post/2018-02-25-Dad_Spec_Guide.md

 title: Dad Build Guide
 ---

 <center> An alternative to the current single target staple that is OI/IFE/Incarn, the ‘Dad’ build is called such because of it’s ease and passive play nature.
 The recommended single target setup for mythic plus, you run SOTF / OI / RM for single target bosses and Sephuz/LATC for trash and some AOE bosses.
-It has some uses in raid, but not nearly as much as for in the mythic plus scene </center>
+It has some uses in raid, but not nearly as much as for in the mythic plus scene.
+If you would like to sim dad build for yourself, you can check some of the profiles below in the document or just talent SOTF in raidbots. </center>

 **The rotation priority is as follows:**